russmedia/terraform-google-kubernetes-cluster/README.md

 e) subnetworks

 Terraform always creates a subnetwork.
-The subnetwork name is taken from a pattern: `${terraform.workspace}-nodes-subnet`.
+The subnetwork name is taken from a pattern: `${terraform.workspace}-${var.name}-nodes-subnet`.

 - we define a subnetwork nodes CIDR using `nodes_subnet_ip_cidr_range` variable - terraform will fail with conflict if you use existing netmask
 - we define kubernetes pods CIDR using `nodes_subnet_container_ip_cidr_range` variable